dragonvedb/deltalore/content/Everyman.md

 **IN DELTARUNE**, Everyman continues to appear as part of enemy attacks.
 Its head can replace a duck's head in Jevil's carousel attack; it can appear on a window in a Poppup's attack; and it also has a chance to be one of the chatters in Queen's Drama attack, where it is the only one that doesn't emit any words.

 Graffitos of Everyman can be found in the Hometown in both chapters.
-In Ch1, it appears next to a drawing of [[ICE-E]].
+In Ch1, it appears next to a drawing of <a onclick="loadFile('ICE-E.md')">ICE-E</a>.
 In Ch2, it is located on the back wall of ICE-E pizza restaurant.